 Barbara Brenner is currently serving her sixth term on the Whatcom County Council.
 Her first term began January 1992.
-In 2014, Councilmember Brenner chairs the Council's Public Works and Safety Committee and is a member of the Planning and Development Committee.
+In 2015, Councilmember Brenner is Chair of the Council's Public Works, Health, and Safety Committee and is a member of the Planning and Development Committee.
 In addition, she is appointed to several community boards and committees, including the Intergovernmental Tribal Relations Committee, Integrated Behavioral Health Advisory Board, Solid Waste Advisory Committee, and Public Defense Advisory Committee.

 USA Weekend Magazine described Barbara Brenner as, "...the hero next door...sacrifices long-term for the common good...thinks of others constantly...creative, energetic, independent-minded...takes big risks to make things better."
 She is persistent, investigative, responsive, and compassionate to the citizens of Whatcom County.